Organization, methodology and timing of a special assessment of working conditions. Frequency of conducting a special assessment of working conditions

 Who conducts a special assessment of working conditions?

-To identify potentially dangerous factors, measure deviations from the norm, as well as to register the results of the SAUT, the employer must engage a specialized organization on the basis of a civil law contract.
-In addition, it is possible to conclude a voluntary liability insurance contract in parallel in order to minimize the risk of damage in the process of measurements, research and other aspects of the work of experts.
+In order to identify potentially dangerous factors, measure deviations from the norm, and also to formalize the results of the SOUT, the employer must engage a specialized organization on the basis of a civil law contract.
+In addition, it is possible to conclude a voluntary liability insurance agreement in parallel in order to minimize the risk of damage in the process of measurements, research and other aspects of the work of experts.

-Taking into account the requirements of the Law on SAUT regarding the independence of experts, restrictions are imposed on the list of persons admitted to the special assessment.
-For example, the founder of the audited organization or his close relative cannot carry out SAWS.
+Taking into account the requirements of the Law on SUT regarding the independence of experts, restrictions are imposed on the list of persons allowed to conduct a special assessment.
+For example, the founder of the audited organization or his close relative cannot conduct the SATS.

-Specialized organizations must also comply with the conditions prescribed in the Law on SOUT, compliance with which is confirmed by attestation by the Ministry of Labor of the Russian Federation and inclusion in a special register, which is open for review on the website. www.rosmintrud.ru...
-In particular, until December 2018, this register will also include firms previously admitted to certification of workplaces and having an accreditation certificate valid as of the current date.
+Specialized organizations must also comply with the conditions prescribed in the Law on SOUT, compliance with which is confirmed by attestation of the Ministry of Labor of the Russian Federation and inclusion in a special register open for review on the website www.rosmintrud.ru.
+In particular, until December 2018, this register will also include firms that were previously admitted to attestation of workplaces and have an accreditation certificate valid for the current date.

-Before concluding an agreement on carrying out an SAUT with any company, the employer must check its compliance with all legal requirements.
-Otherwise, the results of the special assessment of working conditions may be canceled. labor inspectorate and the employer will have to bear the cost of re-evaluating it.
+Before concluding an agreement on the conduct of the SAUT with any company, the employer must check its compliance with all legal requirements.
+Otherwise, the results of the special assessment of working conditions may be canceled. labor inspectorate, and the employer will have to bear the costs of a repeated, unscheduled assessment.

 Results of a special assessment of working conditions

-The results of SOUT are drawn up in the form of a report of an expert organization in the form approved by the Ministry of Labor.
+The results of the SOUT are drawn up in the form of a report of an expert organization in the form approved by the Ministry of Labor.
 The document reflects a list of specific jobs and the classes and subclasses of working conditions established for them.
-The results of the SOUT take effect from the date of signing the report and oblige the employer to:
+The results of the SOUT come into effect from the date of signing the report and oblige the employer to:

-• provide the necessary guarantees and compensation to employees;
+• provide necessary guarantees and compensations to employees;

-• provide employees with the means of necessary protection;
+• provide employees with the necessary protective equipment;

-• to carry out activities affecting the minimization and elimination of the harmfulness and hazards of production factors;
+• carry out activities that affect the minimization and elimination of harmfulness and danger of production factors;

-• exercise control over the preservation of the safety of workplaces included in the classes "optimal" and "acceptable".
+• exercise control over maintaining the safety of workplaces included in the "optimal" and "acceptable" classes.

-In the next 30 calendar days, the report must be shared with all employees whose workplaces were checked during the SAUT.
-If the employee does not agree with the results, he has the right to request a state examination in relation to his workplace.
-If the results of the SAUT do not suit the employing organization, it can submit an application to the Ministry of Labor and Social Protection, appeal against unreasonable or inaccurate results of the check and re-assess.
+The report must be familiarized with the report in the next 30 calendar days to all employees whose workplaces were checked during the SATS.
+If the employee does not agree with the results, he has the right to request a state expertise in relation to his workplace.
+If the results of the SOUT do not suit the employing organization, he can submit an application to the Ministry of Labor and Social Protection, appeal against the unreasonable or inaccurate results of the audit and conduct a second special assessment.

 In addition, within the next month, the results of the SOUT should be posted by the employing organization on the official website (if available).
-The territorial body of the FSS is notified within the time frame provided for the submission of current reporting, and information is submitted by including in section 10 of the 4-FSS form.
+The territorial body of the FSS is notified within the time limits provided for the submission of current reports, and the information is submitted by including Form 4-FSS in section 10.

-Responsibility for violations in the field of SOUT
+Responsibility for violations in the field of SUT

-In the first year of the Law on SAUTs, more than 23 thousand cases of non-compliance were recorded, and in half of 2015 - more than 11 thousand cases of non-compliance labor legislation...
-According to the Federal Labor and Employment Service, which analyzed the identified violations, the most common misconduct of the employer are:
+During the first year of the Law on SOUT, more than 23 thousand, and for half of 2015 - more than 11 thousand facts of non-compliance were recorded labor law.
+According to the Federal Labor and Employment Service, which analyzed the identified violations, the most common employer misconducts are:

-1) Failure to carry out SOUT in cases where it is necessary;
+1) Non-conduction of SOUT in cases when it is necessary;

-3) Violation of the procedure for conducting SAUT in part:
+3) Violation of the procedure for conducting the SOUT in terms of:

 • non-involvement of a specialized organization;

-• absence of a commission or non-involvement of employees in its composition;
+• absence of the commission or non-involvement of employees in its composition;

 4) Lack of proper registration of the results of a special assessment of working conditions;

-5) Failure to provide adequate guarantees and compensations based on the assigned classes of working conditions.
+5) Failure to provide the proper amount of guarantees and compensations based on the assigned classes of working conditions.

-Both the organization that committed the misconduct and its officials (a manager, a labor protection specialist or another person who, by virtue of his position or order of the director, is responsible for carrying out the SOUT) can be held liable for violations in the field of SAWS.
-Moreover, the application of punishment to a legal entity can be carried out simultaneously with the bringing to administrative responsibility of responsible employees, which is based on the analysis of Part 3 of Art.
-2.1 of the Administrative Code of the Russian Federation.
+Both the organization itself that committed the misconduct and its officials (manager, labor protection specialist or other person who, by virtue of the position or order of the director, is entrusted with responsibility for conducting the SAUT) can be held liable for violations in the field of SATS.
+Moreover, the application of punishment to a legal entity can be carried out simultaneously with bringing responsible employees to administrative responsibility, which comes from the analysis of Part 3 of Art.
+2.1 of the Code of Administrative Offenses of the Russian Federation.

-Administrative punishment for failure to carry out or violation of the order of organization of the SAUT is determined in accordance with Art.
-5.27.1 of the Administrative Code of the Russian Federation, and its shape and size depend on a number of factors:
+Administrative punishment for non-conduct or violation of the order of organization of the SOUT is determined in accordance with Art.
+5.27.1 of the Code of Administrative Offenses of the Russian Federation, and its shape and size depend on a number of factors:

-• to whom it is applied (legal entity, individual entrepreneur or official);
+• in relation to whom it is applied (legal entity, individual entrepreneur or official);

 • bringing to responsibility primary or repeated;

-• no threat to life and health (warning or fine) or harm to employees (suspension of activities and disqualification of persons) due to the employer's misconduct.
+• no threat to life and health (warning or fine) or harm to employees (suspension of activities and disqualification of persons) due to the misconduct of the employer.

-2. For individual entrepreneurs and officials - 5-10 thousand rubles. with primary and 30-40 t. rub. with repeated misconduct.
+2. For individual entrepreneurs and officials - 5-10 thousand rubles. at the primary and 30-40 thousand rubles. upon repeated misconduct.

-When the violation entailed the emergence of a threat to human health or an accident, then the punishment can be applied in the form of suspension of the activity of a legal entity or individual entrepreneur for 90 days, and officials brought to justice are disqualified for a period from one to three years.
+When a violation caused a threat to human health or an accident, the punishment can be applied in the form of suspension of the activities of a legal entity or individual entrepreneur for 90 days, and officials held accountable are disqualified for a period of one to 3 years.

 Conclusion

-The state tries to protect its citizens and provide them with certain rights, including the right to safe work.
+The state is trying to protect its citizens and provide them with certain rights, including the right to safe work.
 According to statistics, about 40% of existing jobs are associated with risk factors for health and life.
-By introducing mandatory health and safety assessments in working conditions, legislators are minimizing the likelihood of injury or illness at work.
+By introducing a mandatory assessment of the harmfulness and danger of working conditions, legislators minimize the likelihood of injuries or illnesses received at work.

-I am glad that when carrying out state regulation in the field of labor protection, not only "sticks" in the form of fines and penalties for non-compliance with the requirements of the Law on SAWS were provided, but also "carrots", which ensure a bona fide employer with a minimum of additional costs and a constant extension of the declaration of conformity.
-In addition, for the employer, who organized the SOUT on time and with high quality, even reports to the state information system can be sent by a specialized firm that carried out the assessment.
+I am glad that when carrying out state regulation in the field of labor protection, not only “sticks” were provided in the form of fines and penalties for failure to comply with the requirements of the Law on SAUT, but also “carrots” that provide a conscientious employer with a minimum of additional costs and a permanent extension of the declaration of conformity.
+In addition, for the employer, who organized the SOUT in time and with high quality, even reports to the state information system can be sent by a specialized company that conducted the assessment.